 The findings of this study indicate the authoritative leader has the most positive impact of all styles on the overall operating climate.
 This style creates a very positive and upbeat place to work.

 Even though authoritative leaders have the most positive affect on the work environment, it isn't necessarily the style that should be emulated all of the time.
 In particular, if a new manager finds themselves placed into a workgroup of "experts," it may be difficult, if not impossible, for this new leader to enter the group and immediately express their vision of where the workgroup should go.

-This example brings to light the fact that conditional leadership is just that: an approach that needs to adapt to each situation.
+This example brings to light the fact that Situational Leadership is just that: an approach that needs to adapt to each situation.
 Someone may have been successful with the authoritative leadership style when they were the "resident expert."
 But when someone's direct reports are now the experts, then a different style is needed to remain successful.

 Providing examples of authoritative leaders is not always easy.
 That's because in various situations this same leader may have exhibited a different style.
 Listed below are three examples of authoritative leaders, and we'll explain how, and when, they were exhibiting this particular style: